panzerfausten/empatica_assigment_app/README.md

 This is my assigment app for the Empatica <3 people team.
 You can see a working sample at http://panzerfausten.pythonanywhere.com
-Instructions:

-  Installing:
+#Instructions:

+##Installing:
-    grab the code:
+    ###grab the code
 	Just clone the code from this repository! git clone git@github.com:panzerfausten/empatica_assigment_app.git
-    libs:
+    ###libs
  	First make sure have flask installed.
 This is the only extra library needed.
-	To install flask you can use your package manager
-		linux: sudo apt-get instal python-flask in ubuntu or sudo zypper install python-flask in openSuSE
-	macOS:	sudo pip install Flask (sometimes you get linking troubles in mac after installation.
+	To install flask you can use your package manager *linux: sudo apt-get instal python-flask in ubuntu or sudo zypper install python-flask in openSuSE *macOS:	sudo pip install Flask (sometimes you get linking troubles in mac after installation.
 You can use ln for this)

-    deploying:
+    ###deploying
-    	On your PC:
+    	*On your PC:
 		If you decide to run it on yout PC just do: python  main.py
 		This will start the server at:  http://127.0.0.1:5000/.
 Just open your browser and head that direction :)

-    	On pythonanywhere:
+    	*On pythonanywhere:
 		If you want to run in on the cloud  (THE CLOUD!  https://www.youtube.com/watch?v=8cp_uwr-7lY) *Create an account at pythonanywhere.com
 		*Create a new app on your domain by going to web tab -> add a new web app, d select "flask" with python 2.7 and hit next.